 Zach Hastings, a native of Ankeny, IA, currently serves as Director of Music at Pacific Hills Lutheran Church (LCMS) in Omaha, NE.
-He as previously served as Director of Worship and Music at Bethlehem Lutheran Church (ELCA) in Bayport, MN; Director of Worship and Music at St. Stephen Lutheran Church (ELCA) in Urbandale, IA; Bell Choir Director at Holy Trinity Lutheran Church (ELCA) in Ankeny, IA; Organist and Bell Choir Director at Bethesda Lutheran Church (ELCA) in Ames, IA; and Bell Choir Director at First United Methodist Church in Boone, IA.
+He as previously served as Director of Worship and Music at Bethlehem Lutheran Church (ELCA) in Bayport, MN; Director of Worship and Music at St. Stephen Lutheran Church (ELCA) in Urbandale, IA; and several other churches in central Iowa.
 He is a graduate of Iowa State University, with a Bachelor of Arts in Music.
 During his time at Iowa State University, he served as President and Secretary of the Music Student Representative Council.
 His principal teachers include Dr. Miriam Zach, Ruth Harris, Ahreum Han Congdon, and Dr. Tin-Shi Tam.
 In addition to serving on the Central Iowa AGO Executive Committee, Hastings is also serving on the American Guild of Organists Young Organists (AGOYO) National Board.
 He currently works for Principal Financial Group in Des Moines while also pursuing Pre-Health studies at Iowa State University and Northwestern Health Sciences University, with aspirations to attend medical school.